docarray/docarray/docs/datatypes/mesh/index.md

           └─ <Document ('id', 'parent_id', 'granularity', 'uri') at 7f907c106d6c11ec840a1e008a366d49>
 ```

-You can display the RGB image and its corresponding depth image via:
+To display the RGB image and its corresponding depth image:

 ```python
 doc.display()